ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/index-has-changed.dotnet.markdown

 {NOTE: }

 * **When deploying an index**:
-  * If the new index definition is **different** than the current index definition on the server,
+  * If the new index definition is **different** from the current index definition on the server,
     the current index will be overwritten and data will be re-indexed according to the new index definition.
-  * If the new index definition is the **same** as the one on the server,
+  * If the new index definition is the **same** as the one currently deployed on the server,
     it will not be overwritten and re-indexing will not occur upon deploying the index.

 * **Prior to deploying an index:**,